jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 Part 4 --- Putting it Together
 ==============================

-Once you are comfortable that your ``DfsMazeSolver`` is working correctly, write your main method.
-Expect it to be short (less than 10 lines); if your main is long, you're probably doing something wrong and working too hard.
+Once the ``DfsMazeSolver`` is working correctly, write the main method.
+Expect it to be short (less than 10 lines); if it ends up getting long, you're probably doing something wrong and working too hard.

-In order to actually solve a maze, you need
+In order to actually solve a maze, one needs

     * A ``Maze``
     * A ``MazeSolver`` to solve the maze
-    * A ``MazeRenderer`` for rendering the maze with the solution so it can be printed out
+    * A ``MazeRenderer`` for rendering the maze with the solution

 You will want to run your program on mazes from files.
 I have provided you with a ``RELATIVE_RESOURCES`` constant in the ``Asn2`` class.
 This is the relative path to the directory where the maze files are stored.
 Simply take this relative